KlevisMema/SafeShare/README.md

 - Only the expense creator can edit or delete it.

 ### Viewing Balances
-- Group members can view balances of other members.
+- Group members can view the balances of other members.

 ## 4. Technologies Used
 - **.NET 8 Web API**: Used for building the server-side application.